boonebgorges/bp-groupblog/readme.txt

 **NOTE: Please deactivate the plugin before running automatic upgrade or you will get a big fat 'Cannot redeclare' fatal error.
 Regardless, if you do activate while the plugin is active it will still work fine.
 It is just that nobody likes errors, even when they are not real.**

+== Other Notes ==

+Thanks to Boone for coming up with a solid solution to add users to the groupblog immediately after joining the group.
+Also his implementation of updating the member permissions of the groupblog when saving the settings is a solid bonus!

 == Screenshots ==

 1. Screenshot of the group blog creation stage.